Background

 The same emission standards apply to recreational engines fueled by diesel fuel and by alternative fuels.

-2003 Category 3 Rule.
+Category 3 Engines, 2003 & 2009 Rules.
 These standards apply to new marine engines and to new vessels that include marine engines.
-The rule applies only to vessels flagged or registered in the USA.
+The rules apply only to vessels flagged or registered in the USA.
+However, equivalent emission standards are applicable to foreign ships in US waters under the IMO Annex VI regulation.

-In the 2003 rule, EPA has adopted Tier 1 NOx emission standards for Category 3 engines, which are equivalent to the internationally negotiated IMO MARPOL Annex VI limits.
-These limits range from 9.8 to 17 g/kWh depending on the engine speed, with higher limits for slower engines.
-The exact formulas were given in the article covering IMO emission regulations.
+In the 2003 rule, EPA adopted Tier 1 NOx emission standards for Category 3 engines, which are equivalent to the international IMO MARPOL Annex VI limits.
+These limits range from 17 to 9.8 g/kWh depending on the engine speed, with higher limits for slower engines.

 The EPA Tier 1 limits are in effect for new engines built in 2004 and later.
 These limits are to be achieved by engine-based controls, without the need for exhaust gas aftertreatment.
 Emissions other than NOx are not regulated.